sammcanany/clothing-store-ecommerce/README.md

 - Product creation with variants
 - Price configuration
 - Product to sales channel linking
-- Frontend environment variable update
+- Collection creation and product assignment

 No manual steps required!